adrienjoliat/Solar_jet_model/README.md

     now you need to run
     ```bash
     cd ./models/ops
+    ```

+    ```bash
     python setup.py build install
+    ```
+    At this point you should be good to go, you can go to the verification
+    Note: if there are some problems while installing MultiscaleDeformableAttention maybe delete the sources files for new try installations
+    ```bash
+    del MultiScaleDeformableAttention.egg-info/SOURCES.txt
     ```

 * Verify the installation went well (sometimes even with errors with the build of multiscale it still succeed) so